Letting go mental for your feel -good weight

 Who hasn't experienced it?
-The "bikini figure" is calling and the "roll of fat" just won't go away.
-You've tried everything possible, tried to stick to all kinds of diets with discipline, and yet you still can't lose the kilos easily or sustainably.
+The "bikini body" is calling, and that "love handle" just won't go away.
+You've tried everything, tried to stick to every diet with discipline, and yet you still can't seem to lose the pounds easily or sustainably.

-As a holistic personality coach, I, Miriam from BEST YOU , would like to take a holistic look at the topic of "losing weight" and "metabolism" with you.
-Some of my coaching clients complain about weight fluctuations or that they simply cannot lose weight.
+As a holistic personality coach, I would like to Miriam from BEST YOU, take a holistic look at the topic of "weight loss" and "metabolism" with you.
+Some of my coaching clients complain about weight fluctuations or that they simply can't lose weight.
 We often find the key to optimal metabolism and fat burning in the subconscious.
-As soon as a subconscious issue, fear or blockage has been resolved, the fat pad can also go away.
+Once a subconscious issue, fear, or blockage has been resolved, the excess fat can also disappear.
 Then you allow your body to let "it" go.

 In my contribution I would like to address several aspects:

 Let's imagine a scale.
-If there is more on one side than the other, there is no longer balance.
-It is the same for us personally.
-If we eat more food than we metabolize, we gain weight.
-But this also applies mentally.
+If there's more on one side than the other, there's no longer balance.
+It's the same for us personally.
+If we consume more food than we metabolize, we gain weight.
+This also applies mentally.

-Therefore, you should ask yourself the following questions in order to be able to lose weight permanently.
-When do you actually eat more energy than you use in everyday life?
-When do you take in more information than you can mentally process?
-What responsibility do you take on that perhaps doesn't even belong to you or where you can't make any decisions?
-When do you try to serve "God and the world" and lose yourself and your own well-being in the process?
+Therefore, you should ask yourself the following questions to help you lose weight permanently.
+When do you actually eat more than you consume in your daily life?
+When do you absorb more information than you can mentally process?
+What responsibility do you take on that perhaps doesn't even belong to you, or where you can't even make a decision?
+When do you try to serve "God and the world" and lose sight of yourself and your own well-being in the process?

 We can learn to let go.
-What has accumulated in us over the years from past experiences and events?
-What extra weight are we carrying around with us?
-Often it is about feelings of guilt, resentment towards a person, past painful experiences that trigger a constant carousel of thoughts in us, negativity or even deep-seated fears.
-What has built up?
-We are not aware of some things - we are used to it, so to speak.
+What has accumulated within us over the years from past experiences and events?
+What extra weight are we carrying around?
+Often it's about feelings of guilt, resentment toward someone, past painful experiences that trigger a constant cycle of thoughts within us, negativity, or even deep-seated fears.
+What has been building up?
+We are sometimes unaware of it—we're used to it, so to speak.

-But what is clear is that it triggers stress in us, which has a subconscious effect on our body.
-What happens in our body when we get stressed?
-Simply put, our system switches to "fight-or-flight mode" in order to be able to get out of a dangerous situation quickly.
-To do this, our body activates the so-called sympathetic nervous system, which reduces bowel movement, among other things.
-The body only focuses on personal metabolism when it is in a state of relaxation (active parasympathetic nervous system).
+What is clear, however, is that it triggers stress in us, which subconsciously affects our bodies.
+What happens in our bodies when we experience stress?
+Simply put, our system switches to "fight-or-flight mode" in order to quickly escape from a dangerous situation.
+To do this, our body activates the so-called sympathetic nervous system, which u.a. bowel movement is reduced.
+The body only focuses on its metabolism in a state of relaxation (active parasympathetic nervous system).

-So, when our system is under constant “subconscious stress,” the body stores the energy provided for stress management (actually fight or flight) in our fat deposits because we do not use it up through excessive exercise.
+So, when our system is permanently under “subconscious stress,” the body stores the energy it needs to cope with stress (actually fight or flight) in our fat deposits because we don’t use it up through excessive exercise.

 Now the question naturally arises: “How do I find my subconscious stressors?”